Robyn E. Hannigan

 Robyn Ellen Hannigan is an American academic in the field of science, and an inventor and entrepreneur.
 She was the 19th president of Ursinus College in Collegeville, Pa., having previously served as the provost of Clarkson University.
+Hannigan began her duties on July 1, 2022, and was abruptly removed from her position on October 23, 2025.

 Hannigan and her colleagues have developed four patents and technologies, including one which resolved an analytical chemistry instrument communication issue, and another which was a medical application technology.

 Early life

 Hannigan grew up in New Jersey.
 Her mother was a member of the Narragansett Nation.
 As a young person, she was an enthusiastic but unsuccessful science student, receiving a D grade in her biology class.
 Her parents insisted that she attend college, and she obtained a Bachelor of Science degree in biology from The College of New Jersey, despite being a reluctant student.
 After working for her local health department after graduation, she found that she wanted to pursue higher education.

 She went on to receive Master of Arts in geology from SUNY Buffalo, and a Master of Science and Ph.D. in Earth and Environmental Sciences from the University of Rochester.